oqtTempLog/SHT85/USBConnection/README.md

 [proxy]
 ```

-Bring up the newly created interface via `nmcli connection up usb0`.
+Modify the file permissions: `sudo chmod 600 usb0.nmconnection`.
+Finally, reload all connections (`sudo nmcli connection reload`) and bring up the newly created interface via `nmcli connection up usb0`.
 To bring it up automatically at boot-time, go to `/etc/systemd/system/`, create a new file called `nm-usb0.service` and copy/paste the following:

 ```
 [Unit]